dwwoods/my-makers-notes/20251004-Password_manager_track_classes.md

 ## Summary
 I did not enjoy this.

-In essence. you define the class. decide what happens when you encapsulate with `__init__` this define the attributes (data) and then decide what we can do with to that object with methods.
+In essence. you define the class. decide what happens when you encapsulate with `__init__` this define the attributes (data) and then decide what we can do with to that object with methods i.e. further `def`